malditagaseosa/some-notes-say-something/README.md

 # Some Notes Say Something

 This is a little app to convert messages in music notes.
-Is a fun way to connect music with words and create a something new with the both worlds
+Is a fun way to learn the basics of vuejs

 ## Project setup